-There are no limitations on how often your agency may request reimbursements; however, your reimbursement requests should cover a specific time frame and include only costs that were approved in the Financial Clearance Memorandum (FCM).
+There are no limitations on how often your agency may request reimbursements; however, your reimbursement requests should cover a specific time frame and include only costs that were approved in the award financial information.
 As a general guideline, most agencies request reimbursement on a monthly or quarterly basis.
 Also, please note that a date range for a reimbursement request can only be used once.